alphagov/govuk-design-system/src/patterns/complete-multiple-tasks/index.md

         text: "WCAG 2.2",
         classes: "app-tag"
     }) }}
     <p>Any task list that allows the user to rearrange the order that tasks are shown must offer a way to do so without relying on ‘click and drag’ movements.
-This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/dragging-movements.html">WCAG 2.2 success criterion 2.5.7 Dragging Movements</a>.</p>
+This is to comply with WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/dragging-movements.html">2.5.7 Dragging movements</a>.</p>
 </div>

 ### Show the status of the tasks